 To that end, Philbrook is planning a special gallery to open in 2009 which will incorporate works from this collection and be displayed within the permanent collection galleries.
 The installation will be on view for two years.

 The gift includes objects designed by many iconic figures in the history of international industrial design from 1900 to the present.
-From the 1930s and 40s the collection includes work by such designers as Norman Bel Geddes, Henry Dreyfuss, Paul Frankl, Peter Müller-Munk, Gilbert Rhode, Walter Dorwin Teague, John Vassos and Walter Van Nessan.
-Among the collections highlights from these American modernists is a short wave radio transmitter called Radio Nurse designed in 1937 by the American sculptor Isamu Noguchi.
-Noguchi designed the receiver shaped like a head in a nurses cap.
-Its status as a superb sculpture is indicated by the fact that it was exhibited at the Whitney Museum of American Art in 1939.
+From the 1930s and 40s, the collection includes work by such designers as Norman Bel Geddes, Henry Dreyfuss, Paul Frankl, Peter Müller-Munk, Gilbert Rhode, Walter Dorwin Teague, John Vassos and Walter von Nessen.
+Among the collections highlights from these American modernists is a shortwave radio transmitter called Radio Nurse designed in 1937 by American sculptor Isamu Noguchi.
+Noguchi designed the receiver to resemble a head in a nurses cap.
+Its status as a superb sculpture became official in 1939 when it was exhibited at the Whitney Museum of American Art.

-There are mid-century works by Charles and Ray Eames, George Nelson, Herbert Krenchel, and Russel Wright, as well as contemporary pieces by Shiro Kuramata, Marc Newson, Eliot Noyes, Philippe Starck, and Ettore Sottsass.
-Among the outstanding examples of contemporary design is a group of acrylic pieces designed by the Japanese architect Kuramata.
-Combining a sensuous beauty with technical virtuosity, these pieces covey a peaceful simplicity characteristic of some of the best late 20th Century design.
+There are mid-century works by Charles and Ray Eames, George Nelson, Herbert Krenchel, and Russel Wright, as well as contemporary pieces by Marc Newson, Eliot Noyes, Philippe Starck, and Ettore Sottsass.
+Among the outstanding examples of contemporary design is a group of acrylic pieces designed by the Japanese architect Shiro Kuramata.
+Combining a sensuous beauty with technical virtuosity, these pieces covey a peaceful simplicity characteristic of some of the best late-20th Century design.

 In light of the Kravis gift, Philbrook has used acquisition funds to purchase Walter Dorwin Teagues Sparton Nocturne (1934) radio.
 Introduced as revolutionary in its design, the Nocturne was also described as a daring and brilliant ensemble in glass and metal.
 The radio is exceedingly large (45x43x15) and was designed primarily for commercial use in hotel lobbies or other large scale public spaces.
 The Nocturne promises to be a signature piece among Philbrooks emerging design collection.

 Mr. Kravis and his family have a long history of generosity with Philbrook.
-In addition to ongoing program support in numerous areas from the Raymond and Bessie Kravis Foundation, Mr. Kravis has donated more than twenty works primarily contemporary art to the Museum.
+In addition to his outstanding support through the Raymond and Bessie Kravis Foundation, Mr. Kravis has donated more than twenty works primarily contemporary art to the Museum.

 This is the second major acquisition announcement in as many years for Philbrook.
 Last year the Museum announced that it had received the Adkins Collection of Native American and Southwestern Art some 1700 objects.
 Plans are currently being developed for the Eugene B. Adkins Collection & Study Center, a 15,000 sq. ft. satellite facility in downtown Tulsa.